 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: Student Privacy Policy Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202.

 °ä´Ç±ô±ô±ð²µ±ð’s Student Records Policy explains in detail the procedures used by the College for FERPA compliance.
 The Student Records Policy is posted on the °ä´Ç±ô±ô±ð²µ±ð’s website.
-Copies of the °ä´Ç±ô±ô±ð²µ±ð’s Student Records Policy may also be found in the following offices: Campus Registrar and Associate Dean of Student Services on the Ammerman, Eastern and Michael J. Grant campuses, as well as the offices of the College Registrar, Vice President for Student Affairs, and the Office of Legal Affairs in the Norman F. Lechtrecker Building on the Ammerman Campus.
+Copies of the °ä´Ç±ô±ô±ð²µ±ð’s Student Records Policy may also be found in the following offices: Campus Registrar and Associate Dean of Student Affairs on the Ammerman, Eastern and Michael J. Grant campuses, as well as the offices of the College Registrar, Vice President for Student Affairs, and the Office of Legal Affairs in the Norman F. Lechtrecker Building on the Ammerman Campus.
 Questions concerning FERPA may be referred to the Associate Dean of Student Services on each campus or the College Registrar or the Vice President for Student Affairs in the Norman F. Lechtrecker Building on the Ammerman Campus.

 The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that ÃØÉ«´«Ã½, with certain exceptions, require your written consent prior to the disclosure of personally identifiable information from your education records.
 However, the College may disclose appropriately designated "Directory Information" without written consent if considered appropriate by College officials, unless you have advised the College to the contrary in accordance with College procedures.